 Can you find a harness to build for my vehicle?

 Usually yes, the problem is this, harnesses tend to oxidize faster when not in use.
 Also when someone needs that one connector for a vehicle that they have, they cut it from a harness when they are browsing the wrecking yard.
 And finally, rodents love to eat the insulation on a soy-based harness, so your harness is likely to be in better condition than the one we find.
 There is the problem of finding an exact match, we recommend this, we find a core, build it, and have you send in your harness so we can double-check that it is an exact match.

 My harness is missing insulation or it is brittle and flakes off, why?

-Yes, we can replace your fuse box with modern fuses and give you onboard relays and flashers.
+Yes, we can replace your glass fuse box with modern fuses and give you onboard relays and flashers.

 That is a tough one, most likely yes.
-However the wires next to the ones that burned will have been overheated.
+However, the wires next to the ones that burned will have overheated.
 That heat will result in higher oxidation levels.
 The deciding factor is if the connectors are damaged or not.
 If they are, then it is better to find a core harness to build and use your connectors as needed, if possible.